World PremiereWhen a plague strikes, how do we react? A chilling fable of hope and despair in times of crisis

-A deadly plague catches a frenetic city unguarded.
-Despite downright official denial, rats soon infest the city and the death toll is on the rise day by day.
-The city is finally sealed off from the outside world, wilting and pining.
-How do the people respond to this existential risk?
+A deadly plague catches a bustling city off guard.
+Despite downright official denial, rats soon infest the city and the death toll rises day by day.
+Brought to its knees, the city is finally sealed off from the outside world.
+How do people respond to this existential risk?
 How is human behaviour dictated by practical necessity?
-In a post-apocalyptic public enquiry, five witnesses—a doctor, tourist, journalist, civil servant and black marketeer—offer their disparate accounts of the “truth” about the plague over one particular spring and summer.
-Each responded to the all-engulfing plague in their own way, some heroically, some selflessly, some selfishly.
+In a post-apocalyptic public enquiry, five witnesses—a doctor, a tourist, a a journalist, a civil servant and a black marketeer—offer their disparate accounts of the “truth” about the plague over one particular spring and summer.
+Each responded to the all-engulfing plague in their own way, some heroically, others selflessly, more still selfishly.
 But even in the worst of times, people always fight back against despair and the human desire for unity triumphs: “There is more to admire about people than to despise or despair of”.

 Commissioned and produced by HKAF

 Written by Neil Bartlett

 Translated and directed by Chan Tai-yin

 Sound DesignerSham Chung-tat